Tomáš Možný

-Tomáš Možný (born April 26, 1991) is a Slovakian kickboxer, competing in the heavyweight division of Glory.
+Tomáš Možný (born April 26, 1991) is a Slovak kickboxer, competing in the heavyweight division of Glory.

 Kickboxing career

 Early career

 On February 20, 2016 Možný entered a 4-man heavyweight tournament for the vacant WKN K-1 European Super Heavyweight title at Nitra Night of Fighters.
 In the semifinals he defeated Colin George by decision.
 In the final he rematched Martin Pacas and won by unanimous decision.

 Možný participated in the 2016 Fight Night Saint-Tropez Heavyweight Tournament, which was held on August 4, 2016.
 Možný was booked to face the former Enfusion champion Daniel Sam in the quarterfinals of the one-day tournament.
 He won the fight by unanimous decision.
 Možný advanced to the finals, where he faced Thomas Vanneste.
 He won the fight by unanimous decision.

 After debuting with Glory, Možný faced Alen Kapetanovic at Rebuy Stars Fight Night on June 3, 2017.
 He won the fight by unanimous decision.
 Možný next faced Daniel Sam at Fight Night Saint-Tropez on August 4, 2017.
 He lost the rematch by unanimous decision.